saturnlighting/literature-review/README.md

 There is evidence suggesting that darkness discourages people from cycling (e.g…).
-This is due to a higher perceived danger of cyclists at night from motorised traffic and personal security, which disproportionately affect women, the elderly, and disadvantaged groups (Schneider, Wiers, and Schmitz 2022).
+This is due to a higher perceived danger of cyclists at night from motorised traffic and crime and personal security, which disproportionately affect women, the elderly, and disadvantaged groups (Schneider, Wiers, and Schmitz 2022).